 - Reduce chronic inflammation

-- Eat nutraceuticals (nutrients from food that act on cancer cells directly)
+- Eat nutraceuticals in foods (nutrients in our food that act against cancer cells directly)

 and they are all detailed in the Cancer Risk Reduction Guide.